Hurricane Milton is already causing flight disruptions at Pearson International Airport in Toronto as it barrels towards Florida’s Gulf Coast.

 “We’re closely monitoring Hurricane Milton as it moves through the Yucatan Peninsula and heads toward Florida,” the airport said in a tweet.

-It’s unclear how long the closures at Tampa and Orland airport will be in effect.
+It’s unclear how long the closures at Tampa and Orlando airport will be in effect.
 Miami International Airport and Fort Lauderdale-Hollywood International Airport -- neither of which are currently in the storm path -- remain open.

 The weather system could bring with it eight to 12 foot-storm surges and evacuation orders have been issued for communities along the coast.